 Selection issues the current selection in the musical score.

-The Drop down list Save as type offers different formats:
+The drop-down list Save as type offers different formats:

 1. HTML musical score: Select the directory in which you would like to save the HTML output and enter a name (the suffix „.html“ will be added automatically, if you do not define one).
 Select „Frames“, if you would like the transcription's existing links to be realised as hyperlinks in a separate frame.
-Select „No frames“, if the transcription does not contain links, or if the hyperlinks should be opened in a new window.
+Select „No frames“ if the transcription does not contain links, or if the hyperlinks should be opened in a new window.
 Then click „save“ to implement the output.
 Thereafter, the file can be opened in any browser.
 The meta information and speaker table output can be parametrised via Edit > Preferences > Stylesheets as „Head to HTML“.
-See Appendix C „EXMARaLDA and Stylesheets”.
+See Appendix C: „EXMARaLDA and Stylesheets”.

 1. RTF musical score: Select the directory in which you would like to save the RTF output and enter a name (the suffix „.rtf“ will be added automatically, if you do not define one).
 Then click „save“ to implement the output.
 Thereafter, the file can be opened and edited in any word processor that can read RTF files (especially MS Word).